-Similar to most other relational database services, PolarDB databases compatible with Oracle support aggregate functions.
+Similar to most other relational database services, PolarDB-O support aggregate functions.
 An aggregate function computes a single result from multiple input rows.
 For example, you can use aggregates to compute the COUNT, SUM, AVG (average), MAX (maximum), and MIN (minimum) over a set of rows.

 The following example shows how the highest and lowest salaries are found in a query:

 SELECT MAX(sal) highest_salary, MIN(sal) lowest_salary FROM emp; highest_salary | lowest_salary ----------------+--------------- 5000.00 | 800.00 (1 row)

 If you want to find the employee with the largest salary, the following query is invalid: